Route of the three churches: jewels of religious art in the Basque Country

-There are beautiful places in the world that seem to evoke the past and stimulate our spirituality.
-This is the case with the Loyola Sanctuary, the Santa María La Antigua Shrine and the Arantzazu Sanctuary, three emblematic churches that make up this route of some 40 kilometres through inland Guipúzcoa province.
-Furthermore, despite the short distance involved, this route is home to a world of beautiful nature areas such as the Urola and Deba Rivers, traditional farmsteads and the Basque Country’s rich culture and heritage.
-Let’s start the route:
+There are beautiful places in the world that seem to evoke the past and appeal to our spiritual nature.
+For example, the Sanctuary of Loyola, the chapel of Santa María La Antigua and the Sanctuary of Arantzazu - the three iconic churches making up this 40-kilometre route inland in Guipúzcoa.
+Although short, this journey reveals a world full of beautiful natural spaces, like the valleys of the rivers Urola and Deba, traditional farmhouses (caseríos) and the culture and rich artistic heritage of the Basque Country.
+Let’s begin:

-What is more, if you are a nature and sports enthusiast, then from Arantzazu you can climb Mount Aizkorri (1,531 metres), discover the Megalithic remains on the Urbia meadows or visit the underground galleries at Arrikrutz Cave (guides available in several languages).
+And if you are fond of nature and hiking, from Arantzazu you can climb Mount Aizkorri (1,531 metres), discover megalithic sites in the Campas de Urbia, or visit the subterranean galleries of the Arrikrutz Cave (with guides in several languages).
 Contact the Oñati Tourist Office for detailed information.
 The sanctuary itself also has a tourist information office, which opens at weekends, at Easter, and in summer.